andreaskaempf/adventofcode2021/README.md

     by recursively collapsing inner pairs of numbers).
 For Part 2, find the pair of input lines which, when added together and "reduced", yield the highest magnitude (*hard*).
-* **Day 19** (Go): Match up 3-dimensional cubes in space, adjusting x,y,z offset and also rotation along any 3 axes, so that at least 12 points in the each pair of cubes line up exactly.
+* **Day 19** (Go): Match up 3-dimensional cubes in space, adjusting x,y,z
+    offset and also rotation along any 3 axes, so that at least 12 points in the each pair of cubes line up exactly.
 Then, calculate the maximum distance between the cubes (*hard*).
+* **Day 20** (Julia): Transform an image by successively replacing pixels with values looked up from a translation table, the index being the value of the 9 cells surrounding each pixel, converted from binary to decimal.
+Much complicated by the fact that the input data has a 1 in the first position of the translation table, meaning that empty areas are filled with 1s, which muck up the pixel count (*hard*).
+* **Day 21** (Go): Simulate a game of rolling dice and moving round a board, trivial in part 1.
+In part 2, fork a set of parallel "universes" with identical state after every throw of a 3-sided die, and get the number of universes in which the winner won (*hard*).

 To compile and run a Go program
 * Change into the directory with the program